 Being sure to read the single question very carefully and critically, is the suggested approach when taking this exam.
 Read the question and soak in the information because it is crucial that you understand what is being asked of you.

 Clustered questions are composed of a stimulus and two or more questions that identify with the provided stimulus.
-The stimulus material is typically seen with an image but there are other types of stimulus that may also be included, for example a brief reading passage.
+The stimulus material is typically seen with an image, but there are other types of stimulus that may also be included, such as a brief reading passage.

 Another option is to read the question before reading the stimulus.
 This method may help you to identify the purpose in a quicker manner.